 It is worth noting that Jung had two houses, each representing a different part of his personality.
 The grand one in Kusnacht, shared with his wife, Emma and their children, had handsome furniture, stained glass windows and rich carpets, and reflected his growing stature as a physician and psychiatrist.
-In this airy, spacious place, he received his patients and colleagues, as the problem-solver and idea-man.
-On a lake some 20 miles southwest, was his retreat at Bollingen.
-Jung built much of this place by hand, using local stone and tools fmor the middle ages.
+In this airy, spacious place, he received his patients and colleagues, in his role as the doctor, the problem-solver and idea-man.
+On a lake some 20 miles southwest, was his retreat at Bollingen where he communed with a much older sense of self.
+Jung built much of this place by hand, using local stone and tools from the middle ages.
 The house was isolated, primitive.
 This is where Jung withdrew after his break with Freud, and later, following the death of his wife.
-Most remarkable is the tower he added to the building as he entered old age.
+Its most remarkable element is the tower Jung added to the building as he entered old age.

 “From the beginning,” he wrote, “I felt the Tower was in some way a place of maturation … in which I could become what I was, what I am and will be.”
 To the last, it remained a deeply private place, providing Jung with a place to incubate his own memories, dreams, and reflections, and helping him to attain a deep sense of peace.

-A house, like the human psyche, has two components—a façade and an interior corresponding to the public and the private self.
-For Jung, it was the perfect metaphor for the integration of the personality—the way we all attempt to bring our outer lives into harmony with our innermost desires.
+A house, like the human psyche, has two components—a façade and an interior, one corresponding to the public self and the other to the private self.
+For Jung, homemaking was the perfect metaphor for the integration of the personality—the way we attempt to bring our outer lives into harmony with our innermost desires.

-At Bollingen for part of every year, surviving without heat, electricity or running water, Jung relished the simplicity of daily living.
+At Bollingen for part of every year, surviving without heat, electricity or running water, Jung relished his household routines.
 Here, he said, “I am in the midst of my true life.
 I am most deeply myself.”
 This is Jung speaking toward the end of his career, when he no longer has to prove himself.
-By now, he has moved from the House of Achievement to the House of Eternity, where he cares more about posterity than his own ambition and accomplishments.
+By now, he has moved from the House of Achievement to the House of Eternity, where he cares more about the fate of the world than his own ambition and accomplishments.

 Jung is writing from the perspective of that second house when he says: